wn/duuetblast/README.md

     - Magnet: Currently does nothing. (i.e. Normal bubble)
     - Random (Question mark icon): On collision, becomes a random power-up.
     - Rubbish Bin: On collision, both bin and bubble disappear.
     - Rocket: This is released by the cannon with 10% probability.
-On firing, drop anything on its path due to its fast speed.
+On firing, drop anything on its path due to it being a rocket.
     - Nice bubble assets
 - Score
     - With cool scoring algorithms